faithanalog/pagerradio-pi/README.md

 2. Install pifm from https://github.com/unknownloner/pifm

-3. `sudo apt install festival`
+3. `sudo apt install festival` to install text-to-speech

 4. Clone this directory to /root/pager on your pi

 5. Copy pagerradio.service to /etc/systemd/system/pagerradio.service

-6. `sudo systemctl enable pagerradio`
+6. `sudo systemctl enable pagerradio` to run automatically on boot

 7. Put your broadcast data in /home/pi/pager\_data.wav or modify `PAGER_FILE` in pager\_loop.sh to point to the right file